heyjianjing/fourier_transform_and_optics/README.md

 * Convolution in one domain is multiplication in the other domain
 * Convolution is commutative

+`ft_05`
+* Problem with classic Fourier transform definition
+* Rapidly decreasing functions that works for classic definition
+* Test function and distribution
+* Delta function as distribution
+* Ordinary function as distribution
+* Fourier transform in context of distribution
+* Some examples

 ### Notes on `geometric optics` and `wave optics`

 Source: